companieshouse/forms-enablement-salesforce/src/customMetadata/Transaction_Type_Step.LLDS02_Confirmation.md

     </values>
     <values>
         <field>Display_Text_5__c</field>
-        <value xsi:type="xsd:string">&lt;p class=&quot;lede&quot;&gt;If the cancellation request is rejected, the LLP will be closed and  removed from the register after two months of the closure notice being published in the relevant Gazette.&lt;/p&gt;</value>
+        <value xsi:type="xsd:string">&lt;p class=&quot;govuk-body-l&quot;&gt;If the cancellation request is rejected, the LLP will be closed and  removed from the register after two months of the closure notice being published in the relevant Gazette.&lt;/p&gt;</value>
     </values>
     <values>
         <field>Display_Text_6__c</field>